Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 9. Do I have to go to community college before I enroll in a four-year college or university?

-Click here to read the regulation about college level training funding.
+Click here to read the regulation about funding for college level training.
+Click here to read the regulation about funding for college level training.

 10. Can DOR pay for my training through a private school?

-DOR may authorize training at a private university if one or more of the following conditions exist:
+DOR can only authorize training at a private university if one or more of the following conditions exist:

 1. A private school will better meet your needs; or